MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 <a name="realtime-example"></a>

-### Publish Realtime service with supported local model object
+### Realtime web service example

-Realtime web services are available for users of R Server 9.1 and later on Windows platforms.
-In this example, the model object (`model = kyphosisModel`) is generated using the `rxLogit` modeling function in the RevoScaleR package and the Rpart `kyphosis` dataset is available to all R users.
+In this example, the local model object (`model = kyphosisModel`) is generated using the `rxLogit` modeling function in the RevoScaleR package.
+Please note that the Rpart `kyphosis` dataset is available to all R users by default.

->[!IMPORTANT]
->Be sure to replace the `remoteLogin()` function below with the correct login details for your configuration.
-Connecting to R Server using the `mrsdeploy` package is covered [in this article](mrsdeploy-connection.md).
+When publishing [a `Realtime` web service](#realtime), keep in mind that:
++ R code is not supported
++ The model must be a model object of a supported model format

+To learn more about the supported model formats, supported product versions, and supported platforms for realtime web services, [see here](#realtime).

 ```R
 ##          REALTIME WEB SERVICE EXAMPLE                ##